 The Hebrew word for restrains is chasak and means “to withhold, keep back.”

-For those in positions of leadership and power this is good advice.
-If you possess not the authority to root such from your midst (for instance a family member) at least register a strong protest to his actions.
+For those in positions of leadership and power, this is good advice.
+If you do not possess the authority to root such from your midst (for instance, a family member), at least register a strong protest to his actions.
 To do less is to live with his fruits.